rayxke/kiritos-classroom/site/content/10C-english/assignment3.md

     - Exceptional use of vocabulary
     - Proper use of idiomatic expressions
 - Appropriate Length **(2.5 pts.)**
-    - This essay should meet the minimum length requirements (5 paragraphs; 700-800 words)
+    - This essay should meet the minimum length requirements (5 paragraphs; 500 words or more)
 - **No Papago (Or other translation software)**
     - If I find out you used Papago *you will get a zero* ;)
     - Seriously.
 Don't do it.
 Just ask me for help instead! :)